Brunei's New Land Code 2025: What It Means for Citizens, PRs, and Foreign Investors

 What Real Estate Agents and Landowners Should Do

-• Ensure all listings clearly specify whether the property is freehold or leasehold.
+• Update property listings to show clearly whether freehold or leasehold.

-Legal experts recommend getting professional advice before entering into or transferring land-related agreements.
+Legal experts recommend obtaining professional legal advice before entering, inheriting, or transferring land-related agreements.

 External References

-Note: This article provides general information and is not legal advice.
-For case-specific guidance, consult a qualified legal professional.
+Note: This article is for general informational purposes only and does not constitute legal advice.
+For case-specific guidance, consult a qualified legal professional in Brunei Darussalam.

 Related Posts